Table of Contents

 What Is the Role of Magnesium in Sleep, Stress, Muscle Function, and Recovery?

 Magnesium plays a crucial role in hundreds of processes in the body, which is why it often appears in broader sleep and recovery routines.
-It supports normal muscle function, the nervous system, energy metabolism, and electrolyte balance.
-This is why magnesium is so often discussed in connection with sleep, relaxation, recovery, and muscle tension.
+It contributes to normal muscle and nervous-system function and normal energy-yielding metabolism.
+These established functions should not be treated as proof that a magnesium supplement improves sleep, relaxation, stress, or recovery in people who are not deficient.

 What Makes Liposomal Magnesium Glycinate and Magnesium Bisglycinate Different?